tgasla/rl-cloudsimplus/README.md

 docker compose down
 ```

-if you also want to clear docker unused data, use the following command:
+If you also want to clear docker unused data, use the following command:
 ```
 docker system prune -f
 ```